Also at Deasil Works · txn2 · Plexara

 Pending Transactions

-Number of transaction pending for a specific node.
+Number of transactions pending for a specific node.

 Node Last Block

-The Last Bock a specific node is aware of.
+The Last Block a specific node is aware of.

 Block Transactions

-Number of transactions a blow is aware of and pending.
+Number of transactions a node is aware of and pending.
 These transactions will be added to the next block.

 Node Uncles